andreafooo/multistakeholder_poi/README.md

 * [brightkite_dataset](https://snap.stanford.edu/data/loc-brightkite.html)
 * [foursquaretky_dataset](https://www.kaggle.com/datasets/chetanism/foursquare-nyc-and-tokyo-checkin-dataset)

-5. Data Sampling & Preprocessing: Add the desired datasets to ```globals.py``` and call ```data_sampling.py```from the root directory (default n=1500 users).
-The samples include three user groups; 1/3 that visited the most popular POIs, 1/3 around the popularity median and 1/3 that visited the least popular POIs.
+5. Data Sampling & Preprocessing: Add the desired datasets to ```globals.py``` and call ```data_sampling.py```from the root directory.
+The samples include three user groups; 1/3 that visited the most popular POIs, 1/3 around the popularity median and 1/3 that visited the least popular POIs (default n=1500 users).
 The train/validation/test (65/15/20) splits are performed based on a user-based temporal split & duplicate check-ins are transformed into a check-in count.
-The samples are processed to fit the layout for RecBole and CAPRI and saved into the respective subfolders.
+The samples are processed to fit the layout for RecBole and CAPRI and saved into the respective subfolders in the ```BASE_DIR```.

 ### Generate Recommendations
 Generate Recommendations using [RecBole](https://github.com/RUCAIBox/RecBole) for general recommender models and [CAPRI](https://github.com/CapriRecSys/CAPRI) for Context-Aware Point-of-Interest Recommendation.
-RecBole works as a pip package inside this project, CAPRI is a separate Repository.
+RecBole works as a pip package inside this project, CAPRI is a separate repository.

 #### Recbole